Assessment review, reconsideration and appeal

-Send the NCA your notice of intent to appeal within 30 days of the date on your assessment report or of the date you receive a decision from a request for review or reconsideration.
+Send the NCA your notice of intention to appeal within 30 days of the date on your assessment decision or of the date on which you receive a decision from an assessment review or assessment reconsideration.

-If you do not hear from the NCA Executive Director within 14 days, the appeal will proceed.
-The Appeals Clerk will send you an email advising you of the review and asking you to confirm that you want the appeal to go ahead and outlining the appeal process and deadline.
+Following the NCA Executive Director’s review of your intention, the appeals clerk will send you an email advising you of the review and asking you to confirm that you want the appeal to go ahead.
+The clerk will also outline the appeal process and deadline.

-Appeal on-line within 45 calendar days after the NCA gets confirmation of your intent to proceed with the appeal (by 23:59 ET).
+Appeal online within 45 days (by 23:59 ET) after you send confirmation of your intention to proceed with the appeal.

 To do this, visit the NCA portal and follow these three steps: